Maria Acela Reed Stacey, ALUM

-Maria manages the Community Justice Program for the National Conflict Resolution Center’s South Bay Region, and has extensive experience working on human trafficking, refugee health, youth and housing issues.
+Previously, Maria manages the Community Justice Program for the National Conflict Resolution Center’s South Bay Region.
+She has extensive experience working on human trafficking, refugee health, youth and housing issues.
 She is also Chair of the Human Trafficking Education Committee with the City of Lemon Grove.

 A long-time advocate for the prevention of violence, Maria is active in creating early intervention programs for youth and addressing mental health issues, and serves as an outreach representative for UNICEF in San Diego.